The Αsylum (International Protection) Application

 When you submit your international protection application, you, as well as any members of your family that are above fourteen (14) years old, will be photographed and fingerprinted.
 The fingerprints will be entered into EURODAC, the European Central Database and, in case you have lodged another international protection application in another state of Europe which implements the “Dublin III” regulation, it is possible that you will be transferred there in order to have your application examined.

-You will have to hand over your travel document (passport) or any other documents that you have in your possession and are relevant to the examination of your case and the verification of your identity and your family members, your country and place of origin, as well as your family situation.
+You will have to hand over your travel document (passport) or any other documents that you have in your possession and are relevant to the examination of your case and the verification of your identity and of your family members, your country and place of origin, as well as your family status.

 You may be body searched and your personal belongings may be searched.
 You may undergo medical examinations.

 The Asylum Service will determine a date for your interview, and you will receive your International protection applicants' cards which may be valid for up to one (1) year.
 You must carry this card with you at all times.
+Along with the card, we will provide you with a personal tax number (AFM) and a temporary social security and healthcare number (PAAYPA).

 When you submit your application, you will receive a briefing, in a language that you understand, regarding the procedure, your rights and obligations while being an international protection applicant, as well as the deadlines that apply throughout the procedure.